ushaakumaar/COVID19_Impacts_On_Business_And_Workforce_Trends/README.md

 Following data clean up and wrangling steps were performed wherever required and the Cleaned and Transformed data was used for the remaining steps.

-* Data for cleaned up removing NaNs/duplicates
+* Data was cleaned up removing NaNs/duplicates
 * Data was converted to appropriate data types
-* Data from multiple sources were merged to one dataset that could be
+* Data from multiple sources were merged to one dataset that could be used for remaining steps

 ## Summary Statistics